libvips/libvips/doc/libvips-create.md

-Title: Create images
+Title: Operators by section -- Create images

 <!-- libvips/create -->

-# Create images

 These functions generate various images.
 You can combine them with the arithmetic and rotate functions to build more complicated images.